tommaso-manfe/tommaso-manfe/README.md

-- 👋 Hi, I’m Tommaso Manfe
+- 👋 Hi, I’m Tommaso Manfè
 - 👀 I’m interested in household finance, financial economics and econometrics
 - 🌱 I’m currently working as an RP at Booth School of Business, University of Chicago
 - 📫 How to reach me tommasomanfe@gmail.com / tommaso.manfe@chicagobooth.edu